RoaringBitmap/RoaringBitmap/README.md

 be hundreds of times faster and they often offer significantly better compression.
 They can even be faster than uncompressed bitmaps.

+This library is used by Apache Spark (https://spark.apache.org/).

 (c) 2013-2014 Daniel Lemire, Owen Kaser, Samy Chambi, Jon Alvarado, Rory Graves, Björn Sperber